ondras12345/ondra.sluka.cz/content/equipment/Kenwood-DLE-1041/index.md

 After some time I found out that it looks suspiciously like the **Aim-TTi 1705**.
 There's much more information available about that.

 I'm quite happy with it.
-The only thing I'm not fond of is it's slow startup time.
+One thing I'm not fond of is it's slow startup time.
 It takes about 6.5&nbsp;s to fully initialize after being powered on.
+It also has a quite slow autorange function, especially noticeable when measuring resistance.

 {{< image-gallery-list "Kenwood DLE 1041 true RMS programmable multimeter"
     "Kenwood-DLE-1041-back.jpg" "Kenwood-DLE-1041-bot.jpg"